 At Jiggs Landing, however, you enter a little island of tranquility that suggests what Bradenton was like 75 years ago – ospreys guarding a nest, people relaxing on the lawn, fishing boats and kayaks coming and going, birds by the hundreds returning to roost at sunset.

 Jiggs Landing Preserve, a Manatee County Park, is the ideal place to start a scenic kayaking trip on the Braden River.
-And, when it reopens in early 2022, there will be an equally ideal kayaking destination – Linger Lodge, an Old Florida restaurant about a two-hour paddle up the river that has been beloved for 75 years.
-(It has been closed because of the pandemic for remodeling.)
+And, now that it has reopened, there is an equally ideal kayaking destination – Linger Lodge, an Old Florida restaurant about a two-hour paddle up the river that has been beloved for 75 years.
+Linger Lodge closed because of the pandemic, was remodeled and reopened in later summer 2022.

 Combine to make a delightful day in a Florida you might have thought was gone.
 Any one of these spots would qualify as a hidden gem; together, they’re a treasure.